DT-UCPH/workshop_ancient_text_analysis/README.md

 1. Querying the Hebrew Bible using Text Fabric Browser.
 2. Querying the New Testament and the Quran.
 3. Making data visualizations with Seaborn.
-4. Using Text Fabric with Python.
+4. Making data visualizations with Seaborn, part 2.
-5. Annotating raw text with Spacy.
+5. Using Text Fabric with Python.
-6. Clustering the texts of many manuscripts of the Greek Letter of Jude.
+6. Annotating raw text with Spacy or Clustering the texts of many manuscripts of the Greek Letter of Jude.

 ===========================================================================